scott-riley/strtrkt/README.md

 - Lost Grid support because it just makes sense
 - Global CSS examples for sharing variables and modifiers between components
 - IK blue so everyone knows you’re a creative startup!!

-## Why Strtrkt?
-Because I’m so startup and too cool for vowels.

 ## Why use ‘Modular’ CSS?
 It’s nice to me.
 It makes sense to my brain.
 You might hate it.
 That’s cool too.